 Hiking at Sweetwater Creek State Park

-Sweetwater Creek State Park is only minutes west of downtown Atlanta, but once you are there, it feels worlds away.
+Sweetwater Creek State Park is only 20 minutes west of downtown Atlanta, but once you’re there, it feels worlds away.

 The Red Trail at Sweetwater Creek State Park

-Once we drove out the Imperial forces, we headed out for our hike.
+Once we were done learning about the wildlife, we headed out for our hike.
 There are four hiking trails of varying difficulty at Sweetwater Creek.
-The red trail is the history trail and runs parallel to the creek.
+(Trail Map Here.)
+The Red Trail is the History Trail, and it runs parallel to the creek.
+(Big bonus for my adventurous kids!)

-On this hike you pass the remains of New Manchester Mill, a thriving textile mill in the mid-nineteenth century.
-The mill and the town surrounding it were destroyed by Union soldiers during the Civil War.
-The mill workers were captured and transported north for the remainder of the war.
+The wooded trail follows the stream to the ruins of the New Manchester Manufacturing Company, a textile mill burned during the Civil War.
+The mill workers were captured by the Union soldiers, and transported north for the remainder of the war.
 Many never returned.

 The Interpretive Center has a well done display on the importance of cotton, the textile industry and daily life in a mill town.
 In addition, you can hear first-hand accounts of the capture of New Manchester Mill during the Civil War by the actual residents.